by Mary Stanley, J.D., CAP®

-- the name and address of the donee
+- the name and address of the donee; and

-- a description (but not the value) of the property in sufficient detail under the circumstances
+- a description (but not the value) of the property in sufficient detail under the circumstances; and

-- the fair market value of the property on the date the contribution was made
+- the fair market value of the property on the date the contribution was made; and

-- the method used in determining the fair market value
+- the method used in determining the fair market value; and

 When it comes to year-end giving, the date on which charitable gifts are deemed to be made for tax purposes can be crucial to avoid your clients’ inadvertently making a charitable donation in January when they intended it to happen in December, or vice versa.
 Here is a quick review of popular last minute types of donations that lead to these questions: